alombi/alombi/README.md

 * [nyx](https://github.com/alombi/nyx): a tweak for jailbroken iOS devices that adds four beatiful pill widgets on the lock screen

 ## Contacts
-My website is at [alombi.xyz](alombi.xyz) (and its source it's at https://github.com/alombi/alombi.xyz).
+My website is at [alombi.xyz](alombi.xyz) (and its source is at https://github.com/alombi/alombi.xyz).

 You can find me on Twitter ([@alombi](https://twitter.com/al0mbi)) and on Reddit ([u/alelombi](https://www.reddit.com/user/alelombi))